 One of the manufacturers serves on the board of an electrical manufacturers’ association, but the respondent provided answers as a representative of his employer, rather than on behalf of the association.

-The remainder of the program tracking data analyses in this report focus on program unit sales for two reasons: (1) savings and sales mirror each other, so presenting both is redundant, and (2) the market share and supplier interview efforts focus on unit sales, not savings.
+The remainder of the program tracking data analyses in this report focus on program unit sales for two reasons: (1) savings and sales largely mirror each other, so presenting both is redundant, and (2) the market share and supplier interview efforts focus on unit sales, not savings.

 Rhode Island’s market share decreased by 3% between 2015 and 2016, but this could be due to measurement error stemming from the small population of the state coupled with small sales volumes of LEDs.